 When we first moved up to our ranch in the mountains of southern Colorado, at an elevation of nearly 10,000 feet, I burned a lot of bread.
-Now, starting my eighth year of living—and baking—up here full-time, fortunately I’ve learned a few things.
+Now, starting my eighth year of living—and baking—up here full-time, fortunately, I’ve learned a few things.
 I’d like to share some of them with you.
-Although I don’t know a lot of folks who live this high up, perhaps my experiences and hearing what’s worked for me may help you, even if your “high-altitude” is a little bit lower.
+Although I don’t know a lot of folks who live this high up, perhaps my experiences and hearing what’s worked for my high-altitude baking may help you, even if your altitude is a bit lower.

-My favorite oven is my old wood cook stove.
+My favorite oven is my old wood cookstove.
 This beauty is in my kitchen at the heart of our cabin, and is fired up every morning, all year long.
 In this high country, one rarely gets too warm.
 Baking in, or cooking on, the old stove is almost always a comfort.
-Each wood stove is just a little bit different, and all I can say here is give it a try.
-Learn how your cook-stove works.
-Different types of wood, different quantities of wood, different drafts and air flows—all will have an impact on the heat produced in your stove.
+Each woodstove is just a little bit different, and all I can say here is give it a try.
+Learn how your woodstove works.
+Different types of wood, different quantities of wood, different drafts, and air flows—all will have an impact on the heat produced in your stove.
 I don’t believe there is one right method that will work for all stoves, all the time.
 This is really a personal matter.
 Just fire your stove up and get to know it.
-And hopefully you’ll have a patient family who will forgive you for your mistakes in the beginning.
+And hopefully, you’ll have a patient family who will forgive you for your mistakes in the beginning.

 Here are a few tips I can share with you about baking, in general, at high altitude:

 1. Double pan.
 I double-up every pan when baking anything—rolls, cookies, bread, you name it.
 Either I find two of the same kind of pan and keep them stacked together while I bake, or I place whatever pan I am baking in on top of a cookie sheet.
 No more burnt bottoms, which was something I did daily before I figured this trick out.